 - TaylorMade TP5 and TP5x – Experience enhanced distance, spin and control with the latest five-layer ball from TaylorMade.

-- Callaway Chrome Soft – Get more spin and increased distance off the tee, less spin and added control around the greens when you play the new Chrome Soft from Callaway.
+- Callaway Chrome Soft – Get more spin and increased distance off the tee.
+You’ll get less spin and added control around the greens.

 - Titleist Pro V1 and Pro V1x – Played by two out of three professionals on Tour, the Pro V1 and Pro V1x are built for max distance and incredible green side control.

 Buying Tip: Look for a ball with the right compression.
 Golf balls with a 90 or more compression create less spin off the tee, providing further distance.
-Golf balls with a 70-80 compression offer more spin with low irons and wedges, delivering better stopping ability on the green.
+Golf balls with a 70-80 compression offer more spin with low irons and wedges.
+They deliver better stopping ability on the green too.

-Two-piece golf balls are commonly viewed as the best fit for novice or high-handicap golfers.
-The larger core construction maximizes distance while minimizing spin, leading to longer shots with greater accuracy.
-A thicker cover construction also allows for greater durability if the golfer hits a wayward shot.
-Taking the core and cover constructions into account, two-piece golf balls are ideal for golfers with lower swing speeds because of the added distance, penetrating trajectory and reduced sidespin they offer.
+Two piece golf balls are commonly viewed as the best fit for novice or high-handicap golfers.
+The larger core construction maximizes distance while minimizing spin.
+This leads to longer shots with greater accuracy.
+Also, if the golfer hits a wayward shot, a thicker cover construction allows for greater durability.
+Taking the core and cover constructions into account, two piece golf balls are ideal for golfers with lower swing speeds.
+This occurs because of the added distance, penetrating trajectory and reduced side spin they offer.

 Which golf balls are best for mid-to-low handicappers?

-Multi-layer golf balls are designed with experienced, mid to low handicap golfers in mind.
-The series of core/mantle layers elevate control and feel to allow golfers to sculpt shots and generate shot stopping spin command around the green.
-A characteristically thinner cover construction further enhances spin control while providing the soft, crisp feel serious golfers demand.
-The levels of control and performance golfers can achieve with multi-layer golf balls make them popular with those who have faster swing speeds and more consistent swing characteristics.
+Multi-layer golf balls are designed for experienced, mid to low handicap golfers in mind.
+The series of core/mantle layers elevate control and feel.
+This allows golfers to sculpt shots and generate shot stopping spin command around the green.
+A characteristically thinner cover construction further enhances spin control.
+It also provides the soft, crisp feel serious golfers demand.
+The levels of control and performance golfers can achieve with multi-layer golf balls make them very popular.
+This is true for those players who have faster swing speeds and more consistent swing characteristics.

 What is core compression and how does it affect golf ball performance?

 Core compression refers to the overall density of the golf ball.
 Golf balls with a low core compression rating—60 – 80—were originally designed for novice, junior, female and senior golfers.
-However, they are now gaining a following of more skilled golfers, as well.
-The low compression rating of these “soft” golf balls allows for more deformation of the golf ball at impact, especially with metals and longer irons.
-This deformation of the golf ball reduces spin rates on low/mid lofted clubs, which translates to straighter ball flight and more distance.
-When using short irons and wedges, contact between the golf ball and clubface is prolonged, which results in a softer feel compared to higher compression golf balls.
+However, they are now gaining a following with more skilled golfers, as well.
+The low compression rating of these “soft” golf balls allows for more deformation of the golf ball at impact.
+This is true especially with metal woods and longer irons.
+This deformation of the golf ball reduces spin rates on low/mid lofted clubs.
+Altogether, it translates to straighter ball flight and more distance.
+When using short irons and wedges, contact between the golf ball and club face is prolonged.
+Thereby, resulting in a softer feel compared to higher compression golf balls.

-Differing dimple patterns and shapes have a range of impacts on the way golf balls perform.
+Differing dimple patterns and shapes can have a range of impacts on the way golf balls perform.
 Golf ball manufacturers are constantly testing and working to improve them.
-Varying dimple shapes, patterns and sizes affect distance, the stability with which the golf ball flies and spin rates on both full and partial shots.
+Varying dimple shapes, patterns and sizes affect distance.
+It also effects the stability with which the golf ball flies and spin rates on both full and partial shots.

 How does using a damaged or scuffed golf ball affect my game?

 Premium, multi-layer golf balls commonly feature softer cover compounds, such as urethane.
-This material tends to resist cutting on poor clubface contact, but they are more susceptible to cutting when the ball comes in contact with harder surfaces like trees and cart paths.
-Two-piece golf balls, or golf balls with lower core compression, commonly feature firmer cover compounds, such as ionomer.
+This material tends to resist cutting on poor club face contact.
+However, they are more susceptible to cutting when the ball comes in contact with harder surfaces like trees and cart paths.
+Two piece golf balls, or golf balls with lower core compression, commonly feature firmer cover compounds, such as ionomer.
 This material tends to be more durable and resists cuts on both poor strikes and contact with harder surfaces.